bus710/sulcata-web/README.md

 Now you can type on your keys such as up, down, left, right for controlling your Turtle-bot/Kobuki.

 ## Commentary
 As you can see, you can trace/control topics by using rqt so that you also can find the correct topic for your web interface.
 In this case, it is <b>/mobile_base/commands/velocity</b>.
 You can find the spot to change the topic from <b>public/javascript/client.js</b>.
 Another important file is <b>build/keyboardteleop.js</b>.
-You should check your keycode, and apply to the file to adjust switch-case section.
+You should check your keycode, and apply to the file to adjust the switch-case section in the file.
 ![images/rqt.png](images/rqt.png)
 ![images/rqt2.png](images/rqt2.png)